 Being A Mom Is So Hard, But So Worth It

-Actually, i will say that its the hardest thing i have ever had to do.
+Actually, lets just be honest here, its the hardest thing i have ever done.

-Out of everything else i have been through, i would say that being a mom has been the hardest; because its a choice i choose to make day after day.
+Being a mom is hard because its a choice i choose to make day after day.
 It means that i put other peoples needs and wants first in my life before i take a second to glance at my own.

 If you would have asked me 10 years ago i was for sure that i wanted to be a mom.
 What i didn’t realize is what it all entailed to be.
 Its easy when your not the one dealing with the 24/7 care.
 The appointments, the financials, the cleaning, requests from teachers and caregivers, hygiene for 3 small people, cooking meals, and the never ending pile of laundry, etc, etc.. to think that parenting is easy and something i thought i could do.